ejgurniak/GNN4MAT/README.md

 ## Run seven different graph neural networks for materials science with one source code

-For non-heterogeneous models, go to "Homogeneous models" section below.
+For homogeneous models, go to "Homogeneous models" section below.
 For heterogeneous models, go to "Heterogeneous models" section below.

 ## IMPORTANT: make sure all modules for your computer system are properly loaded.
 This is system specific.